 - Algae filters

-Note: Whichever type of filter you choose, it is important to regularly clean and maintains it according to the manufacturer’s instructions.
+Note: Whichever type of filter you choose, it is important to regularly clean and maintain it according to the manufacturer’s instructions.
 By properly caring for your aquarium filter, you can help ensure a long life for both your fish and your plants.

 Wave makers are a type of power head that is specifically designed to create waves and currents within an aquarium environment.
 While wave makers don't directly add oxygen to the water, they do help to increase circulation and dissolved oxygen levels by promoting better mixing of gases within the aquatic environment.